arosenaos/arosenaos.github.io/project.md

 Here is a summary description of the topic.
 Here is the problem.
 This is why the problem is important.

+- Rainfall forecasting important for these reasons: extreme weather events (e.g., hurricanes, rain- and snow-storms) often create dire situations (e.g., floods, landslides, and wildfires) causing severe economic losses and casualties.
+As global warming continues, the frequency and intensity of extreme weather events are likely to increase in many regions (https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2022GL097904)

+- Machine learning approach important for these reasons: existing models use complex statistical models that are often too costly, both computationally and budgetary, or are not applied to downstream applications (https://www.sciencedirect.com/science/article/pii/S266682702100102X)

+- SGP hot spot for land-atmosphere interactions: Numerous studies have addressed the effect of soil moisture on subsequent rainfall, yet consensus remains elusive (https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2018GL078598)

 There is some dataset that we can use to help solve this problem.
 This allows a machine learning approach.
 This is how I will solve the problem using supervised/unsupervised/reinforcement/etc. machine learning.

+-

 We did this to solve the problem.
 We concluded that...